IanWraith/DMRDecode/README.txt

 Milestone 1 - To detect voice and data sync words reached (3rd September 2010)

 Milestone 2 - To reliably detect voice and data sync words.
+(Reached 15th October 2010 although I would like to improve the AudioInThread code so it doesn't appear to hog 100% of the CPU time.)

 Milestone 3 - To decode the CACH

-Still not at milestone 3 as I'm not happy with the demodulation code.
-However moving over to a sound thread did fix the main bug with the basic demodulation.
-However I now need to add a root raised cosine filter to improve performance further.

-Ian Wraith (11th October 2010)
+Ian Wraith (15th October 2010)